Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: Training Framework

 \section{Training Framework}

 CodeGym is designed for agent reinforcement learning.
-To enable high-throughput rollouts, we implement a distributed rollout framework with a CPU-bound environment server (Fig.~\ref{fig:rl_framework}).
-At the beginning of each training epoch, the environment server receives initialization commands that specify the environment ID and the input configuration.
+To enable high-throughput rollouts, we implemented a distributed rollout framework with a CPU-bound environment server (Figure~\ref{fig:rl_framework}).
+At the beginning of each training epoch, the environment server receives initialization commands that specify environment IDs and task configurations.
 Then it retrieves the corresponding environment from the CodeGym database, launches it, and establishes a dedicated service port for communication.
-Each rollout process is connected to one of these ports, issuing actions and receiving observations in real time.
-Tool calls generated during rollouts are transmitted immediately to the server, and the resulting responses are appended to the trajectory.
-In each trajectory, we allow the tools to be called at most $T_{\max}$ times.
+Each rollout process is connected to one of these ports, and the tool calls generated during rollouts are transmitted immediately to the server.
+The resulting responses are appended to the trajectory.
+To avoid blocking caused by repeating tool calls, we allow tools to be called at most $T_{\max}$ times in each trajectory.

-Upon completion of a rollout, the server computes the reward signal and returns it for aggregation into the replay buffer of the RL learner.
+Upon completion of a rollout, the server computes the reward signal and returns it to the replay buffer for aggregation.
 By decoupling the GPU-bound rollout process from the CPU-bound environment server, the framework supports stable and highly concurrent RL training.